redpanda-data/connect/README.md

 Benthos is a service that bridges message queues in ways that can simplify your platform and reduce development time.
-It also offers a variety of [configurable message processors][10] that can be chained together for solving common streaming problems such as filtering, modifying, batching, splitting, (de)compressing, (un)archiving, etc.
+It also offers a variety of [configurable message processors][10] that can be chained together for solving common streaming problems such as content based multiplexing, filtering, modifying, batching, splitting, (de)compressing, (un)archiving, etc.

 A range of optional buffer strategies are available, allowing you to select a balance between latency, protection against back pressure and file based persistence, or nothing at all (direct bridge).

+Benthos is a single binary with zero dependencies, and uses a configuration file written in either YAML or JSON, making it quick and easy to package and deploy.

 ## Supported Protocols